chbergmann/CurvedShapesWorkbench/README.md

 - Shape2: The last object of the segment
 - NormalShape1: Direction axis of Shape1 (auto computed)
 - NormalShape2: Direction axis of Shape2 (auto computed)
-- makeSurface: connect Sape1 and Shape 2 with the interpolated middle
+- makeSurface: connect Shape1 and Shape2 with a surface over the interpolated middle
 - makeSolid: make a solid if Shape1 and Shape2 are closed shapes
-- InterpolationPoints: Unequal edges will be splitted into this number of points
+- InterpolationPoints: ignored if Shape1 and Shape2 have the same number of edges and poles.
+Otherwise all edges will be splitted (discretized) into this number of points

 ### ![](./Resources/icons/Horten_HIX.svg) Horten H IX
 This is an example design for testing and presentation of this workbench.